moqimoqidea/tabby/website/docs/quick-start/installation/modal/index.md

     )
 ```

 ### Image definition

 We’ll start from an image by tabby, and override the default ENTRYPOINT for Modal to run its own which enables seamless serverless deployments.

-Next we run the download step to pre-populate the image with our model weights.
+Next, we run the download step to pre-populate the image with our model weights.

-Finally, we install the `asgi-proxy-lib` to interface with modal's asgi webserver over localhost.
+Finally, we install the `asgi-proxy-lib` to interface with Modal's ASGI webserver over localhost.

 ```python
 image = (